EPCCed/eidf-docs/docs/bespoke/eddash/jhub-git.md

 1. Visit [https://github.com/signup](https://github.com/signup) in your browser
 1. Enter the email address that you used to register for the workshop
 1. Complete the remaining steps of the GitHub registration process
-1. Send an email to [j.hay@epcc.ed.ac.uk](mailto: j.hay@epcc.ed.ac.uk) from your GitHub registered email address, including your GitHub username, and ask for an invitation to the workshop GitHub organization
+1. Send an email to [ed-dash-support@mlist.is.ed.ac.uk](mailto:ed-dash-support@mlist.is.ed.ac.uk) from your GitHub registered email address, including your GitHub username, and ask for an invitation to the workshop GitHub organization
 1. Wait for an email from GitHub inviting you to join the organization, then follow the steps in [Step 2: Registering with the Workshop GitHub Organization](#step-2-registering-with-the-workshop-github-organization)